Okutama, Tokyo: Premodern period

 During the Edo period, the area included in present-day Okutama was divided into 16 villages within Musashi Province.
 In each village, there was one person who served as the mayor, another who served as the leader of a particular group, and another who served as a representative for the farmers.
 Also, entering Mount Takanosu was forbidden for people of low rank during this time.
 This was because the people of high rank (government officials and such) hunted with hawks at the mountain, and the officials wanted to keep the hunting grounds for themselves.

 Modern period

 With the start of the Meiji period, the area of Okutama became part of Nirayama Prefecture except for Kotaba village, which was merged into Maebashi Domain, which then became part of Gunma Prefecture.
 While Kotaba village was turned into part of Maebashi city, the Okutama area was divided into three villages of Hikawa, Kori, and Ogouchi with the establishment of the modern municipalities system on April 1, 1889.
 In 1940, Hikawa was elevated to town status.
 In 1955, Hikawa town, Ogouchi village and Kori village were united, forming the town of Okutama.

+Japan Airlines Flight 123

+On 12 August 1985 Japan Airlines Flight 123 suffered a catastrophic failure, losing a massive chunk of its vertical stabilizer.
+An anonymous person took a photo of the Boeing 747 6 minutes before it crashed into a ridge on Mount Takamagahara.
+In the photo you can see the vertical stabilizer mostly gone.